psachs21/react-styleguide-generator/README.md

 - `description`: Components description (optional)
 - `code`: Code example (optional).
 Not specifying this will not auto-generate an example.
 - `className`: CSS class name (optional)
+- `useOnlyProvidedExamples`: Setting this to true will prevent rendering with the provided render and just use the examples provided in the examples prop (optional)

 #### Additional examples in tabs (optional) [Demo](http://pocotan001.github.io/react-styleguide-generator/#!/Features!/Additional%20examples%20in%20tabs)